Dissatisfaction with organic waste bins: smells and wetness are a burden on Olching's citizens!

 Did you know that from May 1, 2025, organic waste may contain a maximum of three percent foreign substances and waste disposal companies may only process organic waste with a maximum of one percent plastics?
 This makes separate collection and careful separation of waste all the more important for consumers!

-The further utilization of organic waste
+The recycling of organic waste